wildthinkslaboratory/blog-kit/_pages/calculus/FTC/ftc1.md

 - This explanation currently may not display well on a small screen or mobile devices.
 I'm still working on the `css`.
 - Some pages are taking a little while to display.
 Not sure why.
 They will eventually show up.
 - There are lots of $mouseovers$ and [buttons](::something/button,transparent,draggable,closeable,outline,center,shadow,lightbox) in the text.
 They all do something so don't miss any.
+- the intervals on the final two pages are draggable.
+That means you can change the size of the $[a,b]$ interval by dragging the dots on the $x$ axis (when they show up).
 # --outlinebox
 # ::::